CyberSource Decision Manager Application

 Platforms: Legacy eCommerce, KCCP eCommerce and eCommerce+OMS

-CyberSource's Decision Manager provides a fraud protection platform that features the World's Largest Fraud Detection Radar as well as a flexible rules engine that lets you customize rules to suit your business case.
+Cybersource's Decision Manager provides a fraud protection platform that features the World's Largest Fraud Detection Radar as well as a flexible rules engine that lets you customize rules to suit your business case.
 With Decision Manager, you can screen orders for risk in an effort to prevent fraud.

-The CyberSource Decision Manager application integrates your Decision Manager account with your Kibo site so that orders you receive on your site are automatically screened by Decision Manager.
+The Cybersource Decision Manager application integrates your Decision Manager account with your Kibo site so that orders you receive on your site are automatically screened by Decision Manager.
 Orders receive a fraud score and a validation result from Decision Manager that eCommerce uses to either accept, reject, or flag an order for further review.

 Application Features